mondoohq/cnquery/resources/packs/vsphere/resourceclient/README.md

 govc cluster.change -drs-enabled -vsan-enabled -vsan-autoclaim DC0_C0
 ```

-you can use govc with an ESXi server by setting the credentials properly:
+You can use govc with an ESXi server by setting the credentials properly:

 ```bash
 export GOVC_URL='https://root:password1!@192.168.56.102/sdk'
 ```

-# Use PowerCLI with simulator
+## Use PowerCLI with simulator

 Install [PowerCLI for macOS](https://blogs.vmware.com/PowerCLI/2018/03/installing-powercli-10-0-0-macos.html)